 A technology stack is a mix of tools, apps, programming languages, and platforms used to develop a website or a mobile application.
-In the context of eCommerce, it’s all the systems that facilitate the effective marketing and sale of products online.
-It’s referred to as a stack as they are often layered, each performing different tasks at the different stages of the buyer journey.
-Here’s what that looks like:
+So, in the context of eCommerce, it’s all the systems that facilitate the effective marketing and sale of products online.

-Technology stacks are made up of the backend which is server-side, and the front-end which is the client-side.
+Technology stacks are made up of the server-side backend, and the front-end, which is the client-side.
 In terms of the front-end, most eCommerce businesses opt for a headless approach.
 This is when the front-end is disconnected from the back-end, meaning it can be updated without interfering with the back-end.
 As a result, you can make incremental changes and improvements to refine the customer experience to better influence your KPIs.

 The two primary software development frameworks are LAMP (Linux, Apache Web Server, MySQL, and PHP) and MEAN (MongoDB, Express.js, AngularJS, and NodeJS).
 They’re both very different and which one you choose will depend on your business objectives and available resources.

 LAMP is the most well-established open-source framework with a large community that offers support.
 You’ll need to ensure you have a strong team of developers with different skill-sets to deliver projects using LAMP.
 The downside is that it’s not very scalable, and it’s relatively low-performance which isn’t ideal for an eCommerce business.

 With growing demand and expectations from online shoppers, it’s imperative to ensure the solutions you go for enable you to deliver amazing levels of customer service.